ryanwb/switch-hub/README.md

 ### server

-"server" contains the backend code, processing requests from the Android application and communicating with the hub, authenticating users, etc.
+~~"server" contains the backend code, processing requests from the Android application and communicating with the hub, authenticating users, etc.~~

+Parse is used as the backend server for SwitchHub.